hmaw/hmaw/README.md

 - 📫 How to reach me: <- email
 - 😄 Pronouns: ... she/her
 -->
 Hello, I'm a career re-starter, returning into my first love of computers.
 I wish to be that developer I dreamed of being, but was drifed off course by real life and quesstionable advice.
+Back on track again and having the time of my life.

 Started to find that first job, but the world.exe had a virus, and it stopped my job search in it's tracks.
 I am forgeing on and learn as much as I can while the world recovers.